Michelle Trachtenberg, of ‘Gossip Girl’ and ‘Buffy the Vampire Slayer,’ dead at 39

 “There was a lot required of me.
 I’m extremely grateful for the experience,” she told Entertainment Tonight in 2001.
 “When I do look at social media, which is challenging, [I see] them coming in with, ‘You inspired my life.
 You made me become a writer,’ …All of those, just beautiful things.”

+Other Nickelodeon stars from the era who knew and worked with Trachtenberg, like Melissa Joan Hart and Kenan Thompson, have also expressed their condolences.

-In 2000, she landed the role of Dawn Summers on The WB hit series “Buffy the Vampire Slayer,” playing Buffy’s (Sarah Michelle Gellar) younger sister.
+In 2000, Trachtenberg landed the role of Dawn Summers on The WB hit series “Buffy the Vampire Slayer,” playing Buffy’s (Sarah Michelle Gellar) younger sister.

 At the time, fans were vocal about their mixed feelings about the character, who debuted in the show’s fifth season.
 Years later, Trachtenberg joked about the backlash telling Entertainment Weekly, “Most of the haters don’t have the guts to say things in person.”